rayshih/purescript-learning/README.md

 This a repo that record my learning process of learning purescript.

 I created this repo to share my learning experience of purescript.
-Hope I can help more and more people get into know the beauty of functional programming.
+Hope I can help more and more people get into the beauty of functional programming.

 Welcome to leave any things as issues, like any parts that you don't understand or any suggestions.

 I mean ANYTHING!

 ## Some notices before start